dperussina/code-library/SQL/advanced-examples.md

         FROM
             your_schema.employees
         WHERE
-            manager_id IS NULL -- Or specify a starting employee_id
+            manager_id IS NULL -- Example: start from the top (no manager) -- OR employee_id = 123 -- Example: start from a specific employee

         UNION ALL